llttugraz/moodle-lytix_planner/README.md

 # lytix_planner

-This plugin is a subplugin of [local_lytix](https://github.com/llttugraz/moodle-local_lytix).
+This plugin is a subplugin of [local_lytix](https://github.com/llttugraz/moodle-local_lytix);
-This plugin helps the students and teachers to plan and organize the course dates.
+it helps students and teachers to plan and organize events.

 ## Table of Contents

 - [Installation](#installation)